 (Part III, The Theologian’s Tale: Elizabeth Section IV)

-In fact, this poem is about meeting and courtship of a lady, Elizabeth, and John Estaugh who met her during his sailing trip in the 1701.
-Shortly after that, she proposed him and they got married in 1702.
-There are various narrators in the poem, who are probably author’s friends.
+In fact, this poem is about meeting and courtship of a lady, Elizabeth, and John Estaugh who met her during his sailing trip in 1701.
+Shortly after that, she proposed to him, and they got married in 1702.
+There are various narrators in the poem, who are probably the author’s friends.
 It contains three parts, and each one consists of a prelude and a finale; however, this part of the poem is presented in Elizabeth’s voice.

-Ocean is a huge place, but nobody knows what it indicates that two ships sail and pass by each other.
-It probably occurs at night and they shine lights on each other to acknowledge their presence.
-This shining of the lights can indicate greeting, as if two ships are communicating to each other, until they pass by and disappear into complete darkness of night, never see each other again.
-However, who knows that they might meet their paths again someday at some point.
+The ocean is a huge place, but nobody knows what it indicates that two ships sail and pass by each other.
+It probably occurs at night, and they shine lights on each other to acknowledge their presence.
+This shining of the lights can indicate a greeting, as if two ships are communicating to each other, until they pass by and disappear into complete darkness of night, never to see each other again.
+Who knows, their paths might cross again someday.

-- Metaphorical Reference: It is a reference of the ships with two individuals, who just meet and say goodbye to each other.
+- Metaphorical Reference: The ships reference two individuals, who just meet and say goodbye to each other.

 - Allusion: Ships are an allusion of the transitory nature of time.